-We think that LDV has let fashion overpower form in 4WD mode selection and a simpler system would be: ‘2WD’; ‘part-time 4WD’ and ‘low range’.
-As it is, you have to know that of the various terrain modes displayed, only ‘rock’ gives you low range gearing.
+We thought that LDV let fashion overpower form in 4WD mode selection and a simpler system would have been: ‘2WD’; ‘part-time 4WD’ and ‘low range’.
+As it was, you had to know that of the various terrain modes displayed, only ‘rock’ gve you low range gearing.
 Once that was understood we found the gearing ample for rough terrain, but were limited by the ground clearance, tyres and side steps.

 A driver-controlled rear-axle diff lock was provided and worked positively.

-With the 2020 diesel and, hopefully petrol-hybrid, powertrains it could do a lot more.
+With the post-2020 diesel and, hopefully petrol-hybrid, powertrains it could do a lot more.
 The diesel economy worked out at 8.9L/100km to 12L/100km, depending on load and road conditions.

-The diesel scores a three-tonne trailer capacity rating.
+The diesel scored a three-tonne trailer capacity rating.

 LDV is a division of SAIC (Shanghai Automobile and Industrial Corporation), the largest and oldest automotive manufacturer in China as well as being the largest auto company on China’s share market.